 If you must cancel University travel, seek waivers and refunds directly from the airlines and hotels first.
 If airlines and hotels are not issuing waivers or refunds, employees can submit expense reimbursement requests through ExpenseUVA after the date of travel.
 For more information, please see the “Travel and Expense” website and the more specific “Travel and COVID” site.
 If you have a question that isn’t covered on either of these sites, contact the travel team at firstname.lastname@example.org or 434-924-4121.

 The University discourages non-essential personal travel.
-If you must travel, we ask all University faculty and staff to take account of this guidance as they evaluate their own personal travel.
+If you must travel, we ask all University faculty, staff, and students to take account of this guidance as they evaluate their own personal travel.
 Consult the state and territorial health department websites and the Centers for Disease Control and Prevention for the latest information.
 The University strongly encourages adherence to VDH and CDC guidance for travelers.